japinol7/music-lib-explorer/README.md

 ## Music Library Metadata Explorer
-This is a very simple Music Library Metadata Explorer.
+This is a simple Music Library Metadata Explorer.
 Its purpose is to be used as a Flask + SQLAlchemy example.

 About the demo data: All the MusicLME demo metadata has been entered <br>